-4. Roles and Responsibilities of Ground Controller.
-The roles and responsibilities of a Ground Controller include the following:
+4. Roles and Responsibilities of Ground Controller The roles and responsibilities of a Ground Controller include the following:

-ROLE/RESPONSIBILITY DESCRIPTION Maintain Tasking / IMT Strategies Receive briefing from IC/IMT of strategies for aerial suppression effort Consult with AAS to implement/modify aerial suppression strategies Consulting with IMT and AAS to suspend operations if conditions compromise safety or are ineffective.
+ROLE/RESPONSIBILITY DESCRIPTION Maintain Tasking/IMT Strategies Receive briefing from IC/IMT of strategies for aerial suppression effort Consult with AAS to implement/modify aerial suppression strategies Consulting with IMT and AAS to suspend operations if conditions compromise safety or are ineffective.
 Control Suppression Task Brief aerial suppression asset through AAS on IMT strategy and task Select targets in consultation with IMT and AAS Inform AAS or pilots drop zone clear Provide feedback to AAS/pilots on drop accuracy and effectiveness.
-Be prepared to conduct tactical aircraft operations over the fire area until the arrival of AAS Establish and Maintain Communications 5 minute and 1-minute inbound calls GC to AAS (Aerial Suppression asset) GC to IMT/IC GC to Fire line/Sector Commanders (SC) Maintain Safety of Task Identify ground risks to air operations -antenna/power lines/itinerant aircraft/Drones Ensure ground crews are prepared for drops Brief and liaise with SC Confirm drop zone is clear Ensure safety standards are maintained Maintain Records Maintaining a log of activities
+Be prepared to conduct tactical aircraft operations over the fire area until the arrival of AAS Establish and Maintain Communications 5 minute and 1 minute GC to AAS (Aerial Suppression asset) GC to IMT/IC GC to Fire line/Sector Commanders (SC) Maintain Safety of Task Identify ground risks to air operations - antenna/power lines/itinerant aircraft Ensure ground crews are prepared for drops Brief and liaise with SC Confirm drop zone is clear Ensure safety standards are maintained Maintain Records Maintaining a log of activities

-5. Minimum Resourcing of Ground Controller.
-IC is to appoint a Ground Controller to direct aerial suppression effort.
+5. Minimum Resourcing of Ground Controller IC is to appoint a Ground Controller to direct aerial suppression effort.
 Ground Controllers are to be provided with the following resources.

-REQUIREMENT REQUIREMENT RESOURCE Communications Air to Ground Communications - • Vehicle mounted VHF radio GC to AAS or fire bomber pilot Ground to Ground Communications - • VHF/UHF if remote from IMT location GC- OO/IC/IMT Record Ground Controllers Log Record of tasking against strategies/objectives Guidance OPS-AIR-REQ-FBOM - Request for Fire Bombing Ground Controller Checklist (Annex A) Terminology and tasking
+REQUIREMENT RESOURCE PURPOSE Communications Air to Ground Communications • VHF radio GC-Aerial Asset Ground to Ground Communications • VHF/UHF if remote from IMT location GC-IC/IMT Record Ground Controllers Log Record of tasking against strategies/objectives Guidance OPS-AIR-REQ-FBOM - Request for Fire Bombing SOP 3.5.3 (Annex A) Terminology and tasking